DeliaCodes/consumables-manager/README.md

-# Instacart Manager
+# Household Manager
 WIP.
-A small app to see what you spend on instacart delivery.
+A small app to see what you spend on grocery and household goods delivery.